MiniProfiler/dotnet/docs/AspDotNet.md

         // because profiler results can contain sensitive data (e.g. sql queries with parameter values displayed), we
         // can define a function that will authorize clients to see the JSON or full page results.
         // we use it on http://stackoverflow.com to check that the request cookies belong to a valid developer.
-        ResultsAuthorize = request => request.IsLocal;
+        ResultsAuthorize = request => request.IsLocal,

         // ResultsListAuthorize (optional - open to all by default)
         // the list of all sessions in the store is restricted by default, you must return true to allow it ResultsListAuthorize = request =>
         {
             // you may implement this if you need to restrict visibility of profiling lists on a per request basis return true; // all requests are legit in this example },

         // Stack trace settings
-        StackMaxLength = 256, // default is 120 characters
+        StackMaxLength = 256 // default is 120 characters
     }
     // Optional settings to control the stack trace output in the details pane, examples:
     .ExcludeType("SessionFactory")  // Ignore any class with the name of SessionFactory)